zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Vehicle/Raft Creative mode will set all axises to 0 for rotation instead keeping the turn axis.
 Gizmo has issues with rotated vehicles, so zeroing things out is much safer.
 Works regardless of patch if mod exists
 - Default Value: True

-### EXPERIMENTAL: Snappoint Rotational Patch
+### UNSTABLE_EXPERIMENTAL Snappoint Rotational Patch
 - Description: Some prefabs on ValheimRAFT have flipped/rotated snappoints.
 This will allow rotating based on rotated point transform.
 Eg pieces can be flipped upside down.
 Supports Rotating Cannons.
 It does not flip the actual snappoint though.
 So the collision point requires a bit of creativity..
-- Default Value: True
+- Default Value: False

 ### Vehicles Prevent Pausing
 - Description: Prevents pausing on a boat, pausing causes a TON of desync problems and can make your boat crash or other players crash